Online Purchasing of Goods and Services (Age Verification) Bill

 Overview

-This bill mandates that businesses selling age-restricted goods and services online must take reasonable steps to verify the age of their customers.
-The specific goods and services covered, and the methods of verification, will be determined by the Secretary of State.
+This bill mandates that companies selling age-restricted goods and services online must take reasonable steps to verify the age of their customers.
+The specifics of which goods and services are covered and the acceptable verification methods will be determined by the Secretary of State.

 Description